 Vegan Latkes (with Gluten-Free and Baked Variations)

-Here’s my tried-and-true vegan latkes recipe (our mainstay at Hanukkah for many years now) in which the grated potato is held together with oatmeal in place of the customary eggs.
+Here’s my tried-and-true recipe for vegan latkes (potato pancakes, a mainstay for Hanukkah celebrations), in which the grated potato is held together with oatmeal in place of the customary eggs.
 For a gluten-free version, quinoa flakes work splendidly.
-A bit of grated carrot adds extra color and flavor.
+A small amount of grated carrot adds extra color and flavor.
 Adapted from Vegan Holiday Kitchen.
-Photos by Hannah Kaminsky of Bittersweet.
+Photos by Hannah Kaminsky.
+This recipe makes 3 to 4 dozen latkes, depending on size.

 - ¾ cup quick-cooking oats or quinoa flakes (see note)